Sustainable Danbury is looking for feedback on a two programmes we could run during 2025

 This grant is also targeted at households on lower incomes (below £30,000pa) or receiving certain benefits.
 However if your household income is above £30,000 you may still be able to qualify as you are able to deduct certain expenses such as mortgage payments.

-This is a link to the ECC website which has lots of useful information to help you apply:
+This is a link to the Warm Homes Essex website which has lots of useful information to help you apply:

 Energy Company Obligation (ECO)